lucachr/nitrogen/README.md

 It is a bash script made of less than 150 lines of code that you should distribute with your Go package.
-Nitrogen leverages on the git and hg versioning systems, so you don't need to distribute the full dependecies tree with your package, the standard gopath mechanism just works well.
+Nitrogen leverages on the git and hg versioning systems, so you don't need to distribute the full dependecy tree with your package, the standard gopath mechanism just works well.

 Set up dependencies